-Dana White Live Streamed Phone Call With Tom Brady Discussing Free Agency
+Dana White Livestreamed Phone Call With Tom Brady Discussing Free Agency

 — Barstool Sports (@barstoolsports) March 4, 2020

-The four-time Super Bowl MVP told White he was taking his time during the off-season because it’s his first taste of free agency.
+The four-time Super Bowl MVP told White he was taking his time during the offseason because it’s his first taste of free agency.

-He added that he intends to spend the next “10 to 12 days” with his family and they are going away on vacation.
-This would mean he would return around March 16, which according to the Bleacher Report is when NFL front offices can officially begin contacting free agents.
+He added that he intends to spend the next “10-12 days” with his family, and they are going away on vacation.
+This would mean he would return around March 16, which — according to Bleacher Report — is when NFL front offices can officially begin contacting free agents.
 Players are eligible to sign contracts with new teams starting March 18.

 As reported by The Inquisitr, the list of teams pursuing Brady became smaller recently.
 Both the New York Giants and the Indianapolis Colts have said they do not wish to pursue the quarterback in free agency.
 Although it’s unknown where he will land, a source revealed Brady is expected to make his decision quickly.